 The Loverde laboratory utilizes all-atomistic and coarse-grained molecular dynamics simulations to investigate properties of soft and biological materials.
-For example, we are interested in polymeric and phospholipid membranes, peptide self-assemblies, etc. We are also interested in characterizing the stability of macromolecular assemblies composed by proteins and/or nucleic acids such as microtubules or the nucleosome core particle.
+We are also interested in characterizing the stability of macromolecular assemblies composed by proteins and/or nucleic acids.

 Why do a PhD rotation with the Loverde laboratory?Rotation students will be exposed to either coarse-grained or all-atomistic molecular dynamics utilizing either LAMMPS or NAMD.Rotation students will learn how to set-up, run, and analyze molecular dynamics simulations.Rotation students will learn how to utilize the local cluster, Doppio, and also the CUNY High Performance Computing Center.